Duffel bag: Uses

+A duffel bag is often used in place of a suitcase or for carrying sports equipment.

+Duffel bags have the advantage over most suitcases of being compressible when empty.

+A duffel bag may be used to carry bedding and blankets etc.

+It is a flat, rectangular, canvas bag, when unravelled.

+Once filled, it is rolled like a sleeping bag and held together with straps.

 History

-Historically a duffel bag had a top closure using a drawstring.
+Historically, a duffel bag had a top closure using a drawstring.

 Later bags had a webbing hand grip, along with a shoulder strap with clip that closed the opening by nesting grommets from around the rim of the bag.

 An over padlockable eye loop and an independent pair of ruck sack straps were also used.

 Generally a duffel bag is used by non-commissioned personnel in the military, and for travel, sports and recreation by civilians, especially schoolchildren, who may use them to carry their physical education or football kits.
-When used by a sailor or marine a duffel is known as a seabag.
+When used by a sailor or marine, a duffel is known as a seabag.
 A duffel's open structure and lack of rigidity make it adaptable to carrying sports gear and similar bulky objects.

-A duffel bag is often confused with a hoop-handled hard-bottomed zippered bag, generically also known as a gym bag.

-Some of these misnamed duffle bags are also cylindrical but zip open on the long, horizontal side, and have handles like a tote bag.
+Students, enrolled in military boarding schools in India, are issued a hold-all to carry their blankets, quilts and clothes.